 - Red meat

-Studies have shown that increased levels of body fat can actually assist in the production of estrogen – view this as a vicious circle whereas one component feeds into the other thus ensuring both elements can co exit together.
-Therefore, to lower estrogen efficiently one must lower the body fat content.
+Studies have shown that increased levels of body fat may actually assist in the production of estrogen – view this as a vicious circle whereas one component feeds into the other thus ensuring both elements can co-exist together.
+New Medical Life Sciences Site.
+(2013, March 28).
+Study indicates a link between estrogen and body fat storage.
+Retrieved from https://www.news-medical.net/news/20130328/Study-indicates-link-between-estrogen-and-body-fat-storage.aspx Therefore, to lower estrogen efficiently one must lower the body fat content.

 It’s important that you reduce your body fat to a healthy level if you want to ensure that your estrogen count is as low as possible – this will also mean that it’s easier to keep the stuff off when it’s gone because there won’t be a huge influx of estrogen to keep it in place.